Please note this post contains affiliate links.

 To make the pumpkin juice mixture, you will need your favorite saucepan to bring it all together.
 You’ll also need a fine mesh sieve to strain everything through.

-I really love these Schott Zwiesel Tritan Crystal Glass Champagne Flutes, which are the flutes that you see used here!
+I really love these champagne flutes, which are the flutes that you see used here!

 I like to use a traditional rimmer set that you would usually use for margaritas for the rims.
 It makes it super easy to rim the champagne flutes with the cinnamon sugar mixture for the pumpkin pie mimosa.